russwyte/schemanator/README.md

 - `@defaultValue(value)` - **Type-safe default values** (recommended)
 - `@fieldDefaultValue(value)` - Default values (type-erased, for compatibility)
 - `@transientField` - Exclude fields from schema
+- `@requiredField` - Force optional fields to appear in required array (for APIs like OpenAI)
 - `@description("text")` - Add documentation to types and fields
 - `@readOnly` - Mark fields as read-only
 - `@writeOnly` - Mark fields as write-only